Caliope-SpeechProcessingLab/ASICAKaldiGMMRecipe/README.md

   Now you should find the predicted transcriptions (results) in the folder "results".
 In folder results/reformat it's generated global_result_reformat with global results for all speakers tested.

+# Authors and grants

+The present set of scripts has been developed with the participation of:
+- Salvador Florido (Desiged the bulk of the system and wrote the majority of the code until march 2020)
+- Andrés Lozano (Programmer: april 2020 - may 2021)
+- Ignacio Moreno-Torres and Enrique Nava: Supervision

+This work was supported by a grant from the Spanish Ministerio de Ciencia e Innovación to Ignacio Moreno-Torres and Enrique Nava (RTI2018-094846-B-I00)